MatchuPitchu/react-summary/11_Redux.md

 ```

 - in `createSlice` methods you can use automatically created actions
-- important: related methods have to be added in an `extraReducers object`, NOT in `reducers object`, since there a set of new actions would be created under the hood - and this work has already be done by `createAsyncThunk` above.
+- `extraReducers` object: related methods have to be added in an `extraReducers object`, NOT in `reducers object`, since there a set of new actions would be created under the hood - and this work has already be done by `createAsyncThunk` above.
 - additional info: it would be no problem to use automatically generated actions, e.g. `fetchCartData.fulfilled` in `extraReducers` of multiple slices, like here in the cart slice and the ui slice (if needed).

 ```JavaScript